I am confident Droupadi Murmu will be a great President: PM Modi | Politics

 - India

-Soon after Droupadi Murmu was named as the BJP-led NDA's presidential candidate, Prime Minister Narendra Modi on Tuesday said the former Jharkhand governor has devoted her life to serving society and expressed confidence that she will be a ''great President''.
+Soon after Droupadi Murmu was named the BJP-led NDA's presidential candidate, Prime Minister Narendra Modi on Tuesday expressed confidence that she will be a ''great President'' and said the former Jharkhand governor's understanding of policy matters and compassionate nature will greatly benefit the country.

-The BJP parliamentary board on Tuesday named Murmu, a tribal leader of the party from Odisha, as the ruling NDA's candidate for the presidential election.
+BJP president J P Nadda announced the candidature of Murmu, a party leader from Odisha, at a press conference following a meeting of the party's parliamentary board, which included Prime Minister Modi and other senior leaders.

 ''Droupadi Murmu Ji has devoted her life to serving society and empowering the poor, downtrodden as well as the marginalised,'' Modi said on Twitter.